-Isadore Day, Wiindawtegowinini, is the elected Chief of Serpent River First Nation, which is located on the North Channel of Lake Huron in Northern Ontario, Canada.
+Isadore Day, Wiindawtegowinini is the elected Chief of Serpent River First Nation, which is located on the North Channel of Lake Huron in Northern Ontario.
 Serpent River First Nation is signatory to the 1836 Bond Head Treaty and the Robinson Huron Treaty of 1850.
 Under Chief Day’s leadership, Serpent River First Nation has undergone a paradigm shift in the areas of fiscal stability, economic investment, health and social policy framework development.
 As a part of the community’s economic direction, the First Nation has taken a strong stand on eradicating poverty and empowering change through economic prosperity.
 Chief Day believes that Community Development and transformative change can only be achieved when an individual achieves self-efficacy in a communal setting.
 To achieve this goal the community leadership is working diligently to bring a strong micro-loans program to the forefront of change.
-In conjunction with other Aboriginal leaders, Isadore holds a consistent belief that sustainable development will only occur for First Nations in Canada when social and economic justice replaces poverty and oppression from colonization.
+Chief Isadore Day resides in Serpent River with his partner Angela and two daughters Manook and Waasayaa.
+They enjoy participating in traditional Aboriginal festivals and living in harmony with the natural resources offered throughout their traditional territory.

-Ryan Duplassie is a French/Anishinaabe PhD candidate in Native Studies at the University of Manitoba.
-Through his research, he interprets Treaty 3 through the lens of water, guided by the experiences of the Grassy Narrows FN resistance community as they contend with ongoing mercury poisoning, and unrelenting state-industry collusion in the ‘development’ of their territories.
+Jeff Denis is an Assistant Professor of Sociology at McMaster University.
+Born and raised in Toronto, he is an ally and scholar whose research investigates the barriers to overcoming racism and colonialism and the strategies, alliances, policies, and practices that can bring about more just and sustainable societies. ** Ryan Duplassie** is a French/Anishinaabe PhD candidate in Native Studies at the University of Manitoba.
+Through his research, he interprets Treaty 3 through the lens of water, guided by the experiences of the Grassy Narrows FN resistance community as they contend with ongoing mercury poisoning, and unrelenting state-industry collusion in the “development” of their territories.

 Stephen Hui is the web editor and technology editor at the Georgia Straight.
 He lives in Vancouver.

 Sarah Hunt is Kwagiulth (Kwakwaka’wakw Nation) and is also of Ukrainian and English ancestry.
-Since she was a teenager, Sarah has worked passionately to address issues of violence and justice as a community-based researcher, educator, writer and advocate.
-Sarah is currently a PhD Candidate in Geography at Simon Fraser University where she is examining how Canadian law serves to normalize violence in ‘Indian space’ and is seeking to change these norms by engaging the principles and practices of Indigenous law at a community level.
+Since she was a teenager, Sarah has worked passionately to address issues of violence and justice as a community-based researcher, educator, writer, and advocate.
+Sarah is currently a PhD candidate in Geography at Simon Fraser University where she is examining how Canadian law serves to normalize violence in “Indian space” and is seeking to change these norms by engaging the principles and practices of Indigenous law at a community level.

-Dru Oja Jay is a writer, community organizer and web developer.
-He is a co-founder and current board members of the Media Co-op, and a founding editor of the Dominion.
+Dru Oja Jay is a writer, community organizer, and web developer.
+He is a co-founder and current board member of the Media Co-op, and a founding editor of the Dominion.
 Dru is co-author (with Nikolas Barry-Shaw) of the book Paved with Good Intentions: Canada’s development NGOs from idealism to imperialism, and the report Offsetting Resistance: The effects of foundation funding from the Great Bear Rainforest to the Athabasca River.
 His organizing has focused on solidarity with Indigenous struggles, reversing Canada’s participation in imperialism, war and occupation, and building a solidarity economy.
 He lives in Montreal.

 Tanya Kappo is from the Sturgeon Lake Cree Nation, Treaty 8 Territory.
 She graduated from the Faculty of Law at the University of Manitoba.
 Tanya is the mother of three children.

 Hayden King is Pottawatomi and Ojibwe from Beausoleil First Nation on Gchimnissing (Christian Island) in Huronia, Ontario.
-He is an Assistant Professor of Politics and Indigenous Governance at Ryerson University in Toronto, Ontario. (www.biidwewidam.com)
+He is an Assistant Professor of Politics and Indigenous Governance at Ryerson University in Toronto, Ontario.

 Naomi Klein is an award-winning journalist, syndicated columnist and author of the international bestsellers, The Shock Doctrine: The Rise of Disaster Capitalism (2007) and No Logo (2000).
 She writes a regular column for The Nation magazine and the Guardian newspaper and is a contributing editor at Harper’s magazine.
 She is a Puffin Foundation Writing Fellow at The Nation Institute and a former Miliband Fellow at the London School of Economics.
 Naomi serves on the board of directors for 350.org, a global grassroots movement to solve the climate crisis.
 Her forthcoming book and film are about the (r)evolutionary power of climate change.

-Winona LaDuke is an Ojibwe (Anishinaabe) activist, environmentalist, economist.
-She is currently the executive director of both Honor the Earth and White Earth Land Recovery Project, which she founded on the White Earth Reservation in 1989.
-LaDuke became an activist in Anishinaabe issues, helping found the Indigenous Women’s Network in 1985 and becoming involved in continuing struggles to regain reservation land lost since allotments to individual households in the nineteenth century.
+Winona LaDuke is an Ojibwe (Anishinaabe) activist, environmentalist, and economist.
+She is the executive director of Honour the Earth.
+LaDuke became an activist in Anishinaabe issues, helping found the Indigenous Women’s Network in 1985 and becoming involved in continuing struggles to regain reservation land lost since allotments to individual households in the 19th century.
 In 1996 and 2000, she ran for vice president as the nominee of the Green Party of the United States, on a ticket headed by Ralph Nader.
-She is also the author of a number of books and publications including Recovering the Sacred, and the Militarization of Indian Country.
+She is also the author of a number of books and publications including Recovering the Sacred, and The Militarization of Indian Country.

-Jarrett Martineau is a Cree/Dene digital media producer, hip-hop artist, and academic from Frog Lake First Nation in Alberta.
-He is a Ph.D.
-Candidate in Indigenous Governance at the University of Victoria.
+Jarrett Martineau is a Cree/Dene digital media producer, hip hop artist, and academic from Frog Lake First Nation in Alberta.
+He is a PhD candidate in Indigenous Governance at the University of Victoria.
 Jarrett has worked at the intersection of art, media, and activism for many years, and his research examines the role of art and creativity in advancing Indigenous nationhood and decolonization.
 He is the co-founder and Creative Producer of Revolutions Per Minute (RPM.fm), a new music platform to promote Indigenous music culture; an organizer with the Indigenous Nationhood Movement; and a founding director of the New Forms Festival, an annual festival focusing on contemporary art, culture, and electronic music held in Vancouver.
 Through the dissemination of decolonizing media and practices, Jarrett’s work seeks to articulate strategies for community renewal, based on a commitment to Indigenous teachings and lifeways.
-He is currently based in Victoria, BC on WSANEC and Lekwungen territories.
+He is currently based in Victoria, B.C. on WSANEC and Lekwungen territories.

-Sylvia McAdam (Saysewahum) is a mother and grandmother from the Treaty 6 territory of the nehiyawak (Cree) people on Turtle Island (Canada).
-Sylvia has her Juris Doctorate from the University of Saskatchewan and Bachelors in Human Justice from the University of Regina.
+Sylvia McAdam (Saysewahum) is a mother and grandmother from the Treaty 6 territory of the Nehiyawak (Cree) people on Turtle Island (Canada).
+Sylvia has her Juris Doctorate from the University of Saskatchewan and Bachelor’s in Human Justice from the University of Regina.
 She is a strong advocate and voice in the struggle for liberation and freedom for her people by way of self-determination and honouring of Treaty 6.
 Sylvia is co-founder of a global grassroots movement called “Idle No More” which stands against the genocide and unrelenting legislative attacks from the conservative government.
-Sylvia is a recipient of the Carol Geller Human Rights Award, Activist of the Year Award and Social Courage Award.
+Sylvia is a recipient of the Carol Geller Human Rights Award, Activist of the Year Award, and Social Courage Award.
 Her greatest joy and solace is enjoying her time on the lands and waters of her people’s territory.

 Sheelah McLean is a PhD candidate in integrated anti-racist anti-colonial education at the University of Saskatchewan.
-Her goal is to bridge scholarship, policies and praxis in order to address oppressions faced by marginalized groups, particularly focusing on the historical legacy of colonialism experienced by Indigenous peoples in a white-settler society.
+Her goal is to bridge scholarship, policies, and praxis in order to address oppressions faced by marginalized groups, particularly focusing on the historical legacy of colonialism experienced by Indigenous peoples in a white-settler society.
 Her 2007 Master’s thesis is called Beyond the Pale: whiteness as innocence in education, and her 2012 essay “The whiteness of green: Racialization and environmental education” (which appeared in Canadian Geographer: The Critical Geographies of Education) address white supremacy within the Canadian colonial context.

-Ryan McMahon is an Anishinaabe/Metis stand up comedian, writer & independent media producer based out of Winnipeg, MB.
-He’s the creator/producer/host of The Red Man Laughing Podcast and his podcast work has been featured on the BBC (Europe), CBC (Canada) and NPR (USA).
-Ryan’s standup comedy is irreverent and boundary pushing as he focuses his attention on the good, the bad & the ugly of the collision between Indian Country and the mainstream.
-In the summer of 2012 Ryan McMahon became the FIRST Native Comedian to ever record a one hour mainstream comedy special when he recorded Ryan McMahon—UnReserved for CBC Television.
+Ryan McMahon is an Anishinaabe/Metis standup comedian, writer, and independent media producer based out of Winnipeg, MB.
+He’s the creator/producer/host of The Red Man Laughing Podcast and his podcast work has been featured on the BBC (Europe), CBC (Canada), and NPR (US).
+Ryan’s standup comedy is irreverent and boundary-pushing as he focuses his attention on the good, the bad, and the ugly of the collision between Indian Country and the mainstream.
+In the summer of 2012 Ryan McMahon became the first Native comedian to record a one-hour mainstream comedy special, ”Ryan McMahon—UnReserved,” for CBC Television.

 Miskwaasining Nagamojig (Swamp Singers) is a women’s hand drum group that sings in Anishinaabemowin.
 Information about participants and songs can be heard at their website ojibwe.net.